SUSE/prometheus-webhook-snmp/README.md

 ### --trap-default-oid
 The trap OID if none is found in the Prometheus alert labels.
 Defaults to ``1.3.6.1.4.1.50495.15.1.2.1``.

+### --trap-default-severity
+The trap severity if none is found in the Prometheus alert labels.
+Defaults to an empty string.

 ## Command ``run``

 ### --host